+Pr., departmental approval.
 This practicum is designed for the first year teacher only.
 It provides the beginning professional with supervised experiences in his/her classroom which are necessary at the entry level into the profession.
-Content relates to instructional management systems implementation and other identified needs of the first year teacher as assessed by the university supervisor and the first year teacher. - Required of all students in secondary education 5th year programs.
+Content relates to instructional management systems implementation and other identified needs of the first year teacher as assessed by the university supervisor and the first year teacher

+610 Program in Secondary School (5)

+Pr., departmental approval.
+Required of all students in secondary education 5th year programs.
 Attention is given to the high school curriculum in the various academic fields.
 Laboratory experiences are provided.
 This course may be taught concurrently with SED 410.
 SED 610 is blocked with SED 405/605.
-Taught fall P.M. and spring A.M. - Professional Internship in the Secondary School (10).
+Taught fall p.m. and spring a.m

+625 Professional Internship in the Secondary School (10)

 Pr., departmental approval.
 Students are placed in accredited public schools in the area for supervised teaching experiences.
 Students must submit an application for internship to the Director of Laboratory Experiences prior to placement.
 Deadlines for applications are the following: fall quarter-April 30; winter quarter-August 30; spring quarter-December 30.
-There is no summer quarter internship. - Studies in Education (1-5).
-Pr., graduate standing.Independent study in major area to be selected in consultation with the professor who will supervise the study. - 650.
-Seminar (3-10).
+There is no summer quarter internship

 Pr., graduate standing.
-May be repeated for credit not to exceed 10 hours. - 651.
-Research Studies in Education in Areas of Specialization (5).
+Independent study in major area to be selected in consultation with the professor who will supervise the study

+650 Seminar (3-10)

 Pr., graduate standing.

-Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
-Curriculum and Teaching in Areas of Specialization (5).
+May be repeated for credit not to exceed 10 hours

+651 Research Studies in Education in Areas of Specialization (5)

 Pr., graduate standing.

-A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - Evaluation of Program in Areas of Specialization (5).
+Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school

+652 Curriculum and Teaching in Areas of Specialization (5)

 Pr., graduate standing.

-Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community. - Research Project in Areas of Specialization (5).
+A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement

+654 Evaluation of Program in Areas of Specialization (5)

 Pr., graduate standing.
+Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community

+656 Research Project in Areas of Specialization (5)

+Pr., graduate standing.
 Designed to assist students in developing skills and techniques necessary for the initiation, development, and completion of a research oriented field project.
 Students should enroll in this course during the quarter preceding the quarter in which completion of the AA program is anticipated.
-The selection of the project should be made in consultation with the professor who will supervise the study.
+The selection of the project should be made in consultation with the professor who will supervise the study

-- 657. Advanced Instructional Strategies (5).
+657 Advanced Instructional Strategies (5)

 Pr., graduate standing.
 This is a theory-practice course designed for in-service teachers who are committed to a serious examination of their teaching practices.
-Co-equal emphasis will be placed on theory and practice. - Problems in Teaching (5).
+Co-equal emphasis will be placed on theory and practice

+659 Problems in Teaching (5)

 Pr., graduate standing.
 The major purpose of this advanced study is to provide a directed, supervised study of special instructional concerns of classroom teachers.
 Students will identify and explore various problems associated with classroom teaching.
 The student will implement an instructional plan where the teacher designs, teaches, evaluates, and reports the results.
-The teacher will be observed implementing that instructional plan. - 780.
-Master's Thesis in Area of Specialization (6).
+The teacher will be observed implementing that instructional plan

+780 Master's Thesis in Area of Specialization (6)

 Pr., FED 661, completion of core courses in area of specialization, and approval of the department head.

-The thesis in the area of specialization provides the opportunity for a formal and systematic directed inquiry into topics, issues, and/or problems of concern to classroom teachers, school counselors or administrators, or counselors in nonschool settings. - 799.
-Master's Comprehensive Examination (0).
-899. Ed.S.
-Comprehensive Examination (0).
+The thesis in the area of specialization provides the opportunity for a formal and systematic directed inquiry into topics, issues, and/or problems of concern to classroom teachers, school counselors or administrators, or counselors in nonschool settings

-Education-General (EDN)
+Education-General (Edn)

-- 649. Individualized Instruction (1-10).
+649 Individualized Instruction (1-10)